upperlinecode/rn-02-scrollviews/README.md

 ### A. Make the app responsive to the device's screen size*

 1. In `App.tsx`, find and remove the hardcoded height and width.
 While React Native uses unitless values, hardcoding a height and width prevents the app from adjusting its content to fill the screen.

-Hardcoded dimensions should be used judiciously.
+2. Hardcoded dimensions should be used judiciously, usually in cases where a specific fixed width or height is desired.
+Add a height property to the `TitleBar` component so that it takes up more space.
+Note that the rest of the app will need to fill the remaining screen space, requiring a fair bit more responsiveness.

-2. React Native uses flexbox to manage responsiveness.
-Use the `flex` property instead of a hardcoded width to allow this section to fill the screen as needed.
+3. React Native uses flexbox to manage responsiveness.
+Use the `flex` property to allow the containers in `App.tsx` to fill the screen as needed.
 [See the MDN docs if needed.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex)

 ### B. Implement a Scroll View